zngzlg/drelephant/README.md

 * Create a new view for the heuristic for example helpMapperSpill.scala.html
 * Add the details of the heuristic in the HeuristicConf.xml file.
 The HeuristicConf.xml file requires the following details for each heuristic:
   * heuristicname: Name of the heuristic. (e.g. Mapper Spill)
-  * classname: This should be the fully qualified name of the class (e.g. com.linkedin.drelephant.analysis.heuristics.MapperSpillHeuristic)
+  * classname: This should be the fully qualified name of the class (e.g. com.linkedin.drelephant.analysis.mapreduce.heuristics.MapperSpillHeuristic)
   * viewname: This should be the fully qualified name of the view. ( e.g. views.html.helpMapperSpill )
 *Run Doctor Elephant, it should now include the new heuristics.